-This is the story of Innis Corbett, a young man born in Cape Breton, Nova Scotia, into a Highlander community whose inhabitants are held by ties of memory and blood.
-As a child Innis went with his parents to live in Boston.
-After his father was killed in a car accident, Innis was raised by his mother, a woman with a weakness for men and drink.
-When Innis gets into trouble over a series of car thefts, he is deported back to Canada, a fate worse than prison, in his eyes.
-Innis ends up living with his Uncle Starr amidst the harshly beautiful landscape that has shaped his family and that both absorbs and challenges him.
-He takes refuge in the wild, dense woods, where he devises a plan to grow marijuana.
-This venture relieves his loneliness and gives him something to care for, a secret of his own.
-Then Claire, an attractive former flight attendant nearing 40, enters the Starr household.
-So begins an entanglement that leads to suspicion, jealousy, and ultimately to violence.
-Cape Breton Road is an exceptional novel by a writer with an unerring eye for landscape and tragedy that is bred in the bone.
+Innis Corbett, a young man born into a highlander community in Cape Breton, Nova Scotia, left his native country as a child to live with his parents in Boston.
+Emotionally troubled by his father's death and his mother's weakness for men and drinking, Innis gets involved in a series of car thefts and is deported back to Canada which seems worse to him than going to prison.
+Living with bachelor Uncle Starr in rural Cape Breton, a harsh yet beautiful place that has shaped his family and that absorbs and challenges him, Innis takes refuge in the wild, dense woods where he devises a plan to grow marijuana.
+This venture assuages his loneliness, giving him something to care for, a secret of his own.
+But, just as Innis is coming to terms with his situation, Claire, an attractive former flight attendant nearing forty, enters the Starr household and an entanglement begins that leads to suspicion, jealousy, and ultimately to an unpredictable climax.
+An exceptional first novel of literary suspense by a writer with an unerring eye for landscape and tragedy bred in the bone.